 1. Understanding molecular mechanisms underlying breast cancer risk due to breast density.

 Patients with “dense” breast tissue have a four- to six-fold increased risk of developing breast carcinomas.
 In fact, 1/3 of all breast cancer cases are attributed to breast density, making it one of the greatest risk factors for carcinoma.
 Increased breast density is associated with a significant increase in the deposition of connective tissue, or ECM components, most notably the protein, collagen.
 We have been developing model systems to understand why increased breast density results in an increased risk for developing breast carcinoma.
 We find in a simple in vitro model that increasing the density of collagen in the matrix is sufficient to disrupt breast epithelial differentiation, suggesting that matrix density is itself an important regulator of cellular behavior.
 Additionally, we are employing a mouse strain engineered to have more collagen in its connective tissue.
-We find evidence for a collagen “signature” that is present in even before a tumor is palpable, predicting where a tumor will soon arise.
+We find evidence for changes in collagen organization, termed Tumor Associated Collagen Signatures (TACS), that occur during tumor progression.
 We are investigating whether this signature can be developed as a tool to aid in diagnosing human breast carcinoma at an earlier stage.

 2. Molecular signaling events related to cell interactions with the ECM.